Frequently Asked Questions

 NOTE: EALC students interested in earning secondary teacher certification in Chinese or Japanese through the School of Education must complete all the degree requirements for the EALC/EAS major and the secondary teacher education program.
 Since there are many requirements for both the EALC/EAS major and the teaching certificate (including specific sequencing in the teaching methods courses), it is essential that students work closely with both the EALC and the School of Education advisors.
 For information about the secondary teacher certification program, candidates should contact: Office of Teacher Education, 1000 School of Education (front desk), 812-856-8500.

 Native speakers are welcome to major in EALC/EAS.
 Native speakers may study their native language.
 For example, if you are a native speaker of Chinese, you would not need to learn either Japanese or Korean to complete language requirements for our majors or for our language minor.
+Of course, they are also welcome to tackle a new language.

 First, you should visit the Office of Overseas Study website to see descriptions of the various programs available in the country in which you wish to study.